Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Practical realizations of the benchmark protocols

 \subsection{Realization of the Free Fermion Volume}

 In this section, we present a possible implementation of the FFV benchmark on the same virtual backend that was used in the CLV case.
 For this purpose, we developed a custom simulator specifically designed to efficiently handle the benchmarking process based on free-fermion operations.
+A schematic overview of the FFV benchmark protocol is shown in Fig.~\ref{fig : FreeFermion-Volume-Benchmark-scheme}.
 We assume that the virtual backend can directly implement the gate set $\{ H, S, \text{CNOT} \}$, complemented by parameterized single-qubit rotations $R_z(\alpha)$, as well as single-qubit measurements in the computational $Z$-basis.

 The first step in implementing the benchmark as a quantum circuit is to decompose a general free-fermion operation into elementary fermionic operations, which can then be mapped to qubit operations.
 To this end, we adopt a method for decomposing an arbitrary free-fermion operation into single- and two-qubit gates arranged in a brick-wall-like layout, as studied in Refs. \cite{Gluza2018, Oszmaniec2022}.
-Since the full $2^N$-dimensional unitary time evolution operator of a free-fermion system can be compactly encoded in a $2N$-dimensional orthogonal matrix $O$, this allows us to construct the benchmark circuit by decomposing $O$, rather than the full unitary.
+Since the full $2^N$-dimensional unitary time evolution operator of a free fermion system can be compactly encoded in a $2N$-dimensional orthogonal matrix $O$, this allows us to construct the benchmark circuit by decomposing $O$, rather than the full unitary.
 The key insight enabling this approach is the standard decomposition of elements of the special orthogonal group $SO(2d)$ into a sequence of Givens rotations, which can then be translated into operations on qubits via an appropriate mapping.

 The real (nearest-neighbor) Givens rotations have the form:

 where only the $2 \times 2$ block with row and column indices $k$ and $k+1$ is non-trivial.
 A general element $O \in SO(2d)$ can be decomposed in multiple ways.
 Here, we consider a decomposition where one alternates a series of nearest-neighbor Givens rotations $G^{(k)}$ with odd and even $k$ indices over $2d-1$ layers.
 In the $l$th layer, only real Givens rotations up to index $(d - |l-d|)$ are applied, and finally a diagonal matrix